 Choice: This state only accepts inputs and passes the inputs to the destination state without returning outputs.
 For example, the Choice state may pass inputs to the Default branch.
 The Choice state may also pass inputs to a specific branch to determine whether the required conditions are met.
 If the required conditions are met, the Choice state passes the inputs to the next state.

-Parallel: The system makes deep copies of an input and passes the input to multiple branches at the same time.
+Parallel: The system makes deep copies of an input and passes the copies to multiple branches at the same time.
 The outputs of the state are in the Map[String]Any format.
 The key in Map[String]Any is the implicit name called Branch N of a parallel branch.
-The value in Map[String]Any is the actual processing result of a parallel branch.
+The value in Map[String]Any is the actual input processing result in the parallel branch.

 Map: The system determines whether an input is an array or a Map[String]Any.
 If the input of the Map state is not an array and you do not specify the content to be iterated by using the ItemsPath parameter, the system automatically obtains the values of the Map state as an iterative array.
 The system iterates the array.
 Array elements are used as inputs to the iteration processor.
 The outputs of the Map state are in the Map[String]Any format.
 The key in Map[String]Any is the Items string.
 The value in Map[String]Any is an array that consists of multiple iteration results.